City of Rosemead

 Shopping

-A small portion of the Montebello Town Center is actually located within Rosemead city limits.
+Almost half of the Montebello Town Center is actually located within Rosemead city limits.
 It features major department stores, smaller shops and a small food court.
-The boundary line between Montebello and Rosemead runs through the eastern end of the mall.[35]
+The boundary line between Montebello and Rosemead runs directly through the mall.[21]
 Policing is provided by the City of Montebello.

-There is an Asian Shopping Center in Rosemead, formerly The Diamond Square Shopping center it features many restaurants and many Chinese shops.
+There is a Asian Shopping Center in Rosemead, formerly The Diamond Square Shopping center it features many restaurants and many Chinese shops.
 It is located on Garvey Blvd.
-Also nearby, is The Square Supermarket featuring Korean and Vietnamese foods.[36]
-Rosemead Square Shopping Center is located on Rosemead Boulevard near the South El Monte and El Monte City limits.[37]
+Also nearby, is The Square Supermarket featuring Korean and Vietnamese foods.[22]
+Rosemead Square Shopping Center is located in Rosemead near the South El Monte and El Monte City limits.[23]

 Notable residents